-Tracking lead scores over time means you can act quickly upon prospects when there is a sense of urgency.
-We call the change in lead score value over time, the lead score velocity.
+Tracking how a prospect's lead score changes over time means you can quickly get in touch with potential customers at the right time.
+We call the change in lead score value over time the lead score velocity.
 You can also refer to it as the lead score cadence.
-Here's an example that reveals why...
+In other...

 The first Lead reached 100 points by acquiring ten points per week.
 The person gained these points by visiting your website once each week.

 The second Lead gained 10 points in the first week, but then nothing for seven weeks.
 However, over the last two weeks, the person acquired 45 points each week.

 Both leads have the same number of points.

 However, like you, most salespeople will opt for the second Lead.
 That’s because this prospect shows a sudden sense of urgency.
 It’s more likely the person has a compelling need to solve a problem right now.